False Confession (band)

 They were also featured on the Nardcore Compilation LP.

-One of the members, Scotty Morris, went on to form the swing band Big Bad Voodoo Daddy many years later.
+One of the members, Scotty Morris, went on to form the swing band Big Bad Voodoo Daddy in 1989.
 Another member, Harry, joined The Cramps as Harry Drumdini from January 1994 to August 2003.

 In June 2012, the band performed a reunion show and announced their return with almost the entire original lineup of Israel, Harry, Fred, and new bass player Ismael.
 Scotty Morris has too much of a full schedule with Big Bad Voodoo Daddy to return to the band at this time.